 Travelling on your own can seem intimidating, especially for travel newbies with a million questions on their mind, but as Minka Guides says, solo travel can be such a liberating experience.
 It gives you full control of your itinerary and let’s face it – when was the last time you did whatever you want without having to consult with or report to anybody?
 Leaving behind my comfort zone and braving the unfamiliar, I’ve discovered some of the best solo travel destinations in Asia.
 So if you’re ready to take the plunge, here’s a little guide on five places that cater well to solo travel beginners.

-By Amanda Chang
+Guest blog by Amanda Chang

 Forget overcrowded Bali and visit the next island over, known as Lombok.
 Nothing short of enchanting, this tranquil island is off the beaten path and possibly more beautiful than its tourist-centric neighbour.
 With breathtaking views of mountains, waterfalls and beaches, Lombok is incredibly peaceful, allowing anyone that lives a fast-paced life to truly unwind.
 For activities like yoga and surfing, you’re better off staying in Kuta (the town in Lombok – not the infamous Bali hotspot of the same name), where you’ll also discover quaint cottages and cafes.